 TIP 2.
 BE MINDFUL OF OTHERS

-With it being the season of good will, Maggie Richards, Meditation and Mindfulness specialist suggests that “the next parties you go to, try focusing on making someone’s else night happier and more joyful.
+With it being the season of good will, Maggie Richards, Meditation and Mindfulness specialist suggests a tip a good friend gave her: “The next parties you go to, try focusing on making someone’s else night happier and more joyful.
 You’ll have a great time and so will they!”
 Short, sweet and effective!

 TIP 3.
 SELF-CARE IS HEALTHCARE